DANCEcollaborative/bazaar/README.md

 - Install the following files from this repository's bazaar subdirectory on the server, adapting the paths within them to your Linux directory structure.
   - runAll
   - runBazaar
-  - server_bdemooc_legacy.js (Node.js)
+  - server_bdemooc_legacy.js -- for running a Node.js server.
   - launch_agent.sh
   - Execute the bash script runAll.

 - Install a Bazaar agent on the server